 This program of study is designated as a Health Manpower Shortage Program; therefore, some residents of Maryland enrolled in this program of study on the first day of the term may be eligible for in-county tuition rates for courses required for program completion.

 Total Credit Hours: A minimum of 70 credit hours.

 Purpose: For students who wish to complete a registered nursing program with an associate of science degree.
-The nursing program is a Maryland State Board of Nursing approved program designed to provide students with the knowledge, skill, and understanding necessary to function effectively in all areas of professional nursing.
+The nursing program is approved by the Maryland State Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN) formerly known as the National League for Nursing Accrediting Commission (NLNAC).
+The nursing program is designed to provide students with the knowledge, skill, and understanding necessary to function effectively in all areas of professional nursing.
 Graduates of the nursing program are eligible to apply to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 Curriculum: The curriculum is divided into several broad areas of study and consists of lecture, laboratory, and clinical experiences.
 Emphasis is on the use of the nursing process to meet the needs of individuals, family members, and the community.
 Courses in general education provide students with the scientific and social background to function as effective people, citizens, and health care providers.

 - Eighty percent of the RN and PN students who begin the program will successfully complete the program within a maximum of three calendar years from the date of entry.

 - Ninety percent of the program graduates will pass NCLEX on their first attempt.

 - Ninety percent of a graduate survey respondents will be employed as a entry-level practitioner within 6 months of graduation.

 - Seventy five percent of the graduate survey respondents will express satisfaction with curriculum, environment, learning resources, support services, and policies.